 Nestled in downtown Austin, within sight of the state capitol, Darrell K Royal Memorial Stadium, home to the University of Texas Longhorns, is the state's largest football stadium.
 With seating capacity just over 100,000, Darrell K Royal Memorial Stadium is actually the sixth largest football stadium among NCAA teams.
 However, once current renovations are completed, the Memorial Stadium will be the largest football stadium in the nation.
 Beyond size, Memorial Stadium also offers the great fall weather and overall atmosphere of Austin, making attending a game here a truly unique experience.
 Darrell K Royal Memorial Stadium is located at 405 E 23rd Street in Austin.Continue to 5 of 5 below.

 05 of 05

 The Cotton Bowl is one of the most storied stadiums in the nation.
 The Cotton Bowl hosted its namesake college football bowl game from 1937-2009.
-Although that game is now held in Dallas Cowoby Stadium, the Cotton Bowl continues to host a game most Texans consider much more significant -- the annual Red River Rivalry between the University of Texas Longhorns and Oklahoma University Sooners.
-That game, which is played each year during the State Fair of Texas, is one of the most unique game day experiences in the country and should be a "must see" for any college football fan.
+Although that game is now held in Dallas Cowboys Stadium, the Cotton Bowl continues to host a game most Texans consider much more significant -- the annual Red River Rivalry between the University of Texas Longhorns and Oklahoma University Sooners.
+That game, which is played each year during the State Fair of Texas, is a unique gameday experience in the country and should be a "must see" for any college football fan.
 The Cotton Bowl is located at 3750 The Midway in Dallas.